brycewray/astro-site-legacy/src/pages/posts/2021/03/tailwind-head-eleventy.md

   <span class="caption">Image: <a href="https://pixabay.com/users/stradus-833024/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=5421210">Sárfi Benjámin</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=5421210">Pixabay</a></span>
 ---

-Last month, I posted "[Tailwind-to-head with Hugo Pipes](/posts/2021/02/tailwind-head-hugo-pipes/)," an explanation of how to achieve internal CSS---styles injected into the HTML `head` rather than existing in a separate .css file---in a [Hugo](https://gohugo.io)-based site.
+Last month, I posted “[Tailwind-to-head with Hugo Pipes](/posts/2021/02/tailwind-head-hugo-pipes/),” an explanation of how to achieve internal CSS---styles injected into the HTML `head` rather than existing in a separate .css file---in a [Hugo](https://gohugo.io)-based site.
 In particular, this procedure involved CSS from the popular [Tailwind CSS](https://tailwindcss.com) framework, although I also showed how to do it with [SCSS](https://sass-lang.com).
 Each method was easy because of Hugo's built-in asset pipeline, [Hugo Pipes](https://gohugo.io/hugo-pipes).

 By contrast, [Eleventy](https://11ty.dev), the other popular [static site generator](https://jamstack.org/generators) I typically recommend, has no such asset pipeline.
 As a result, more tech-savvy Eleventy users (and, given Eleventy's popularity among the web dev crowd, they are legion) often try to achieve similar results through use of build tools like [webpack](https://webpack.js.org), [Parcel](https://parceljs.org), and [Gulp](https://gulpjs.com), among others.